-Jeff Speakman gets one of the lamest introductions for someone the studio is trying to launch as an action star.
-He’s first shown as some lowly digger on a construction crew, and after his foreman gives him permission to take a water break the movie starts playing “I Got the Power” as if he is doing something badass.
-We then cut to him showing off his kenpo moves, which would be more impressive if he wasn’t doing them in what looks like a really depressing East L.A. studio apartment.
+Now first off, Jeff Speakman gets one of the lamest introductions for someone the studio is trying to launch as an action star.
+He’s shown as some lowly digger on a construction crew, and after his foreman gives him permission to take a water break the movie starts playing “I Got the Power” as if he is doing something badass.
+We then cut to him showing off his kenpo moves, which would be more impressive if he wasn’t doing them in what looks like a really depressing studio apartment in the slums.
 It doesn’t make him look like a karate master, it mainly makes him look like someone who doesn’t have a lot going on on a Saturday night.

 Mike: Jeff Speakman has the physique of a newly single middle-aged man who is trying to turn his life around.
 Speakman’s also apparently keeping his physique in shape by shoveling dirt for no apparent reason.
 He’s not even shoveling convincingly!
 He’s just kind of lackadaisically moving dirt from one place to another with no sense of urgency or meaning, kind of like this film.
 I’m also pretty sure they could have tacked a few more minutes onto the opening kenpo montage.
 Why cap it at four minutes?
 We need to see more of Jeff flexing and doing interpretive dance.